healthlytix/hytx-sdk-js/README.md

 ### <a name="runAlzheimersPHS"></a> `runAlzheimersPHS`

 Run the Alzheimer's PHS Algorithm.
 Make sure to upload the file before executing this call using the [uploadFile](#uploadFile).
+File can be uploaded as a text, zip, or tar file.
+If using a zip/tar/gzip file, make sure to only include the file with the genetics inside the compressed file.
+Additional files inside the compressed file are not allowed.

 ```javascript
 // requestId = requestId from uploadFile